| Ami Hordes At a time when, thankfully, so many people are learning Torah and

 based on and rooted in Torah She-Bikhtav, and the best way to understand an interpretation

+of a text is to understand that original text first.
 Thus, familiarity with Tanakh is a prerequisite for the student to

 truly appreciate and understand Torah She-B'al Peh.
 Putting Torah She-Bikhtav at the